Glucosuria (glucose in the urine)

 - decreased kidney and/or liver function

-- violation of hormonal regulation of carbohydrate metabolism, eating a large number of carbohydrates
+- impaired hormonal regulation of carbohydrate metabolism, eating a large number of carbohydrates

 Pathogenesis of glucosuria